-You are welcome to book an appointment to pop by where I live.
+You are welcome to book an appointment to pop by where I live in the near future when social distancing is behind us.
 I'm in a high rise downtown on 113 Street and 99 Avenue and meet clients in our private room off of our lobby.
 There is free visitor parking in our lot.

 Thank you for supporting local art.